-As a California-domiciled public company, we are required to have at least two or three women on our board of directors by the end of 2021, depending on the size of our board at the time.
+As a California-domiciled public company, we are required to have a certain number of women and directors from underrepresented communities on our board of directors on certain timeframes, depending on the size of our board at the time.

 Our success depends in part on our continued ability to attract, retain and motivate highly qualified individuals to our board of directors.
-As a public company headquartered in California, we are required to have two or three women on our board of directors by the end of 2021, depending on the size of our board of directors at the time.
-While we currently have two women on the board of directors, recruiting and retaining board members carries uncertainty, and failure to comply with this California requirement will result in financial penalties.
+As a public company headquartered in California, we are required to have two or three women and at least one director from an underrepresented community on our board of directors by the end of 2021 and two or three directors from an underrepresented community on our board of directors by the end of 2022, depending on the size of our board of directors at the time.
+While we currently have one woman and four directors from underrepresented communities on the board of directors, recruiting and retaining board members carries uncertainty, and failure to comply with these California requirements will result in financial penalties.